 Cooking?
 We will need soup and comfort.

 Healer?
 Heal.
 Use all of your tools and heal others.

 Hosting?
 Gather the people.

 Share what you have.
 Share what you do.
-Bring joy you have to those out of joy.
+Bring the joy you have to those who are out of joy.
 Bring light to those sitting in the dark.

-We need marchers and activists, yes.
-AND we need artists and bakers.
+We need marchers and activists.
+And, yes. we need artists and bakers, too.

 Do your job and do it better than ever.

 Feeling called to step into a role that you really don’t know?